Mohammad-Python-Journey/book-info-extractor/README.md

 Clone this repository.

-Install the necessary libraries by running:pip install requests beautifulsoup4 pillow
+Install the necessary libraries by running: pip install requests beautifulsoup4 pillow

 Run the script and follow the on-screen instructions to select a category and book: python scraper.py